-As of this writing a set of business objects must be imported into the Dynamics NAV Server to enable communication with Jet Professional.
+The Jet Business Objects must be imported into the Dynamics NAV Server to enable communication with the Jet Excel add-in.
 These objects should only be used with NAV 2013 and higher.

 There are three sets of Business Objects available for version 18.1 or higher of the Jet Excel add-in:

 To install the .fob file, open the Microsoft Dynamics NAV Development Environment and then connect to the database